 Where will the recruits be tested for the Physical Fitness Assessment (PFA) and what steps are taken to ensure the recruits' safety?

-Recruits must be cleared by medical during Phase 1 (P-days) and declared Fit for Duty (FFD) before being permitted to do the PFA and then to begin training.
+Recruits must be cleared by medical during Phase 1 (P-days) and declared Fit for Full Duty (FFD) before being permitted to do the PFA and then to begin training.

 Freedom Hall is RTC's physical fitness training facility.
 While ships in the United States Navy are named for famous military people, U.S. presidents, states, and cities, the name Freedom Hall pays homage to the attacks the country suffered Sept.
 11, 2001.
 The American flag on the quarterdeck of Freedom Hall was flown over the Pentagon August 15, 2002 to remember the people lost on 9/11.